Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 If export sidecar material changes closed-ledger output, that material must be represented by canonical ledger input before apply.
 The closed ledger must be replayable from `(parent ledger, ordered closed transaction set)` without live consensus sidecar memory.
-Export signatures are such a witness: if they determine the shadow-ticket hash or exported result, they must be carried by a replayable companion pseudo transaction or equivalent transaction-stream artifact.
+Export signatures are such a witness: they determine source quorum success and exported-result metadata, so they must be carried by a replayable companion pseudo transaction or equivalent transaction-stream artifact.
+The shadow-ticket intent hash is signature-independent.
 *Anti-pattern:* using ephemeral accepted sidecar state to create a shadow ticket or result that cannot be reconstructed by ledger delta replay.